 G Adventures for Good: Wiwa Community Visit & Lunch, Gotsezhi Village.
-Trek to the Lost City with an indigenous guide (5 days).
+Trek to the Lost City with an Indigenous guide (5 days).
 Guided tour of the Lost City.
 Transport between destinations and to/from included activities.
-Indigenous Kogi or Wiwa guide and English-speaking CEO throughout.

 While it is our intention to adhere to the route described below, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The Trip Details document is a general guide to the tour and region and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Aboard expedition trips visits to research stations depend on final permission.